jakeYeager/public-quakeworks-data/README.md

 ***Earthquake event data & random number data***

 A verification resource created for research described in Quake Works [_The Flux_](https://flux.quake.works).
+If you're looking for the Github data repo for this project, welcome!
+If you're not sure what this is, go [here](https://flux.quake.works) first.

 ## Repository Layout